 - The consistency of Dahl should be neither too thin or too thick!
 If it is too thick feel free to add a little more water.
 If too thin then simmer a little longer.

 - No red lentils?
 No problem.
-You can substitute with green lentils or yellow lentils instead.
+You can substitute with green lentils, yellow lentils or brown lentils instead.
 Just add a little extra cooking time to ensure they are soft.

 How To Serve Easy Red Lentil Dahl

-Alternatively if you want to make more of a meal of this dish, its lovely served over a baked potato.
+Alternatively if you want to make more of a meal of this dish, its lovely served over a baked potatoes or sweet potatoes.

 If you're looking to lighten things up you can stir some spinach through your dhal until it's just wilted before eating.
 It's also great with a fried egg on top for a more substantial protein based meal.

 Can I re-heat/freeze Dahl?